davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-did-me-some-talking-aug-17-2026.md

 Jim Webb, "Do What You Gotta Do":
 <iframe width="768" height="432" src="https://www.youtube.com/embed/D55gNww6jeM?si=lATZH4JudhIE4GzP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-He sings it like he's already over it (go back and listen to Nina Simone; she sings it like she's _pissed_.)
+The composer takes on his composition.
+He sings it like he's already over it (go back and listen to Nina Simone; she sings it like she's _pissed_and _dejected_).
+That's a fair way to read the words, but not a great way to read the words.
 Jimmy Webb is capable of really good interpretations of his own songs, but this is just like countrypolitan shoe polish.
+Pointlessly slick arrangement.

 Tom Jones, "Do What You Gotta Do":
 <iframe width="768" height="432" src="https://www.youtube.com/embed/tLijUwQxD5Y?si=U5zbTPiCd161bj5D" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>